-Just enter keywords describing your topic.
-Use the connector AND between your keywords or enter keywords in different search boxes.
-For example if you are interested in religious motivations of the British abolitionists, you could do a search like this
+When you are starting your initial search, use keywords that best describes your topic.
+Use the connector "AND" between your keywords or enter keywords in different search boxes.
+For example if you are interested in religious motivations of the British abolitionists, you could do a search like this:

 You can use synonyms or related terms to describe your topics.
 For example, "religion or moral" in the search above.